Whitbread: Table Table

 Table Table is a UK restaurant brand.
 They started as converted Brewers Fayre restaurants.
-The brand was originally set up in 2006 unnamed; the name Table Table was launched in May 2008.
+The brand was originally set up, unnamed, in 2006; the name Table Table was launched in May 2008.
 There are around 100 sites in the UK.
+All Table Tables closed as part of a restructuring on 4 September 2026.

 Beefeater

 Beefeater was launched in 1974.
 The chain underwent a huge revamp in the early 2000s.
 It then proceeded to change its name to "Beefeater Grill" for a period but in 2014 reverted to "Beefeater".
-Beefeater has 140 restaurants across the UK.
+Beefeater had around 140 restaurants across the UK.
 In April 2024 Whitbread announced plans to sell 126 unprofitable Beefeater and Brewers Fayre restaurants.
 It also set out plans to close a further 112 restaurants and convert them into more hotel rooms.